shamimgolafshan/COCO_Platform/README.md

 ## Running the Experiment
 To run the experiment on your local setup:
-1. Ensure Jupyter Notebook is installed, or install it using pip:
+1. Execute the following command to run the experiment for each algorithm:
     ```bash
-    pip install jupyter
+    jupyter notebook example_experiment_2.py
     ```
-2. Navigate to the directory containing the experiment notebook.
-3. Launch the notebook:
-    ```bash
-    jupyter notebook example_experiment_new_name.ipynb
-    ```
-4. Execute the cells within the notebook to run the experiment.

 ## Results
 Results are detailed in an HTML file, highlighting: